jdc-cunningham/micro-crypto-trading/devlog/fails.md

 Have to let it run for a month and see if it survives, does it continue to trade on its own.

 ### Fails
+02/14/2022
+Cannot get IOTX to buy missed gain

+Updating logic to trade since it didn't buy more after selling

 02/13/2022
 Stopped trading after recent changes, after sell went through